why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 # Step by step guide for openSUSE Leap
 ## Before you continue

 This guide targets **openSUSE Leap**; however the differences between the installers for the openSUSE variants -- like Tumbleweed, MicroOS and Kubic -- are minor and most parts of the installer will be identical.
-This guide also assumes that you will have no other Linux, Windows or MacOS operating systems alongside openSUSE after you are done installing.

 !!! warning
     Expect slight differences in *System Role* and *Installation Settings*.